BloomTech-Labs/PT17_cityspire-a-be/README.md

     - 8080
 - `DS_API_URL` - URL to a data science api. (eg. <https://ds-bw-test.herokuapp.com/>)
 - `DS_API_TOKEN` - authorization header token for data science api (eg. SUPERSECRET)
+- `DS_DATABASE_URL` - the database url for chaining requests
 - `DATABASE_URL` - connection string for postgres database
 - `OKTA_URL_ISSUER` - The complete issuer URL for verifying okta access tokens. `https://example.okta.com/oauth2/default`
 - `OKTA_CLIENT_ID` - the okta client ID.
+- `PGUSER` - to access the database through postgres
+- `PGPASSWORD` - password for the database (for access)
+- `PGDATABASE` - the name of the specific database

 See `.env` file for example values